Ear Worm - Zettai nante shinji nai! Fukanou nante nai! Mirai wa hiraku te no naka ni aru!

 Chapter 404 provides the most concrete and definitive example yet in the series.
 During a conversation with Ruka, Hayate says that he doesn't plan to be Nagi's butler forever and will quit the day that his debt is paid off and Nagi can live on her own.
-And as he says this the panel shows the wind blowing a calender resulting in a close up of the date December 24th, confirming a popular fan-theory for when the series would end.
+And as he says this the panel shows the wind blowing a calendar resulting in a close-up of the date December 24th, confirming a popular fan-theory for when the series would end.

 Four Is Death - Hayate seems drawn to getting 4th place in the character popularity polls.
 It's almost as eerie and Isumi (1st poll) and Sakuya (3rd poll) getting 666 votes.

 Ch.444: Look!
 Look!
 The Chapter Number is Incredibly Unlucky!

 Friend or Idol Decision - Does Hayate give up the pendant and have a chance to finally reunite with his first love Athena, even though this causes Nagi to forfeit her large fortune which she likely can't live without, or does he protect it for several days, keeping the fortune safe but causing the spirit possessing Athena fuse with her, causing her to lose her memories, meaning she would never remember him?
 In the end Nagi, who knows only that losing the pendant means losing her fortune, realises that having to protect the pendant is causing Hayate distress, and so she makes the decision for him and destroys the pendant.